Fraud Blocker

 Driving while intoxicated (DWI) in North Carolina is a serious offense with stiff consequences.
 Because a DWI may lead to the injury or death of other drivers, North Carolina imposes strict laws to prevent offenders from repeating the offense or committing it in the first place.
 If you find yourself charged with a DWI in North Carolina, you may want to know the consequences of a North Carolina DWI first offense.

 At Edwards Law, PLLC, we are highly experienced in representing DWI cases, having achieved positive outcomes for our clients.
 Whether it is a first or fifth offense, we make sure our clients have aggressive and quality representation.
-With increasing cases of DWI, prosecutors will likely seek the harshest sentences.
+According to the NC Judicial Branch FY 2024 DWI Convictions Report, 24,694 DWI convictions were imposed in North Carolina during fiscal year 2024 — 92% resulting from guilty pleas.

 North Carolina DWI Laws

 Driving while impaired (DWI) in North Carolina means driving with a blood concentration (BAC) of 0.08 or higher, per a breathalyzer test.
 Police can also arrest a suspect if the individual exhibits characteristics such as poor concentration, driving carelessly, or displaying signs of impairment during a field sobriety test.
-Commercial drivers face a DWI if their BAC is 0.04.
-Repeat DWI offenders receive the harshest consequences.
+Commercial drivers face a DWI if their BAC reaches 0.04%, per N.C.G.S.
+20-138.2.
+Repeat DWI offenders face the harshest consequences.

 While most people think of driving impaired as driving under the influence of alcohol, it can also include driving under the influence of drugs, including prescription medication.
 Even over-the-counter cough syrup can cause impaired driving in certain quantities, especially if mixed with alcohol.